 Research: From coastal ecology to the deep sea

 A presentation on how technology can help us understand changes and assess environmental risks in the marine environment.
 From bottom ecology and marine chemistry to autonomous vehicles and investigations in the deep sea.

 Oxygen is an essential parameter in aquatic research, monitoring, and aquaculture.
 With the introduction of oxygen optodes in 2002, the technical possibilities to measure O2 were improved.
 We will present recent findings on oxygen dynamics and how sensors should be handled to optimize data quality.
 New features like trace O2 detection and more stable foils with better pressure behavior will be presented.

 Wave and Current Measurements: Choice of methods

 Aanderaa offers three different ways to measure waves.
 This presentation will compare the three different methods with each other and with dedicated wave buoys.
-We will discuss their advantages and shortcomings, and best practices to measure waves and currents from floating platforms and underwater installations will be presented.
+We will discuss their advantages and shortcomings and present best practices to measure waves and currents from floating platforms and underwater installations.

 Autonomous Platform Sensor Solutions

 This application-focused presentation will give examples of how smart sensors from Aanderaa have been used for environmental measurements from autonomous platforms.
 From surface roaming systems to Floats/Gliders/AUVs to bottom landers.